Royal Ordnance L7

 The Royal Ordnance L7, officially designated Gun, 105 mm, Tank, L7, is the basic model of the United Kingdom's most successful tank gun.
 It is a 105 mm L/52 rifled design by the Royal Ordnance Factories, intended for use in armoured fighting vehicles, replacing the older QF 20-pounder (84 mm) gun mounted on the British Centurion tank.
 The successful L7 gun has been fitted on many armoured vehicles, including the Centurion (starting from the Mk.
-5/2 variant), the German Leopard 1 and (in an altered design, the M68 gun) several variants of the US M48 Patton and M60.
+5/2 variant), the German Leopard 1 and, in an altered design, as the M68 gun in several variants of the US M48 Patton and M60.

 The L7 is a popular weapon and continued in use even after it was superseded by the L11 series 120 mm rifled tank gun, for some Centurion tanks operating as Artillery Forward Observation and Armoured Vehicle, Royal Engineers (AVRE) vehicles.
 The L7, and adaptations of it, can be found as standard or retrofitted equipment on a wide variety of tanks developed during the Cold War.

 History

 Both the United Kingdom and the United States had been developing projects for high calibre guns during WWII in order to compete with increasingly heavily armoured German tanks, and later for Cold War Soviet tanks.
-The US developed several heavy tank designs during this period, notable were the US 105 mm Gun Motor Carriage T95 (also known as "Super Heavy Tank T28") as well as the QF 32-pounder mounted on the British A39 Tortoise heavy assault tank.
+The US developed several heavy tank designs during this period, notable were the US 105 mm gun motor carriage T95 (also known as "super-heavy tank T28") as well as the QF 32-pounder mounted on the British A39 Tortoise heavy assault tank.

 The US foresaw difficulties in engagements against the Soviet IS-3 and 4 with its M47 Patton.
 This led to the introduction of the M103, a heavy tank designed to counter Soviet heavy tanks.
 It mounted an extremely powerful 120 mm cannon but the ammunition was so large that it required two loaders, one for the shell and another for the separate propellant charge.
 Of the 300 M103s built, most went to the Marines.
 The UK came to the same conclusions and developed their own heavy tank, the Conqueror, which mounted the L1 120 mm gun.